GbalsaC/great-big-angular2-example/README.md

     because corners have probably been cut, it's probably been simplified and it probably doesn't show you the exact way anyone does it on a real job.
 The difference between exact and almost exact is huge.
 Tutorials show you how you *can* use a feature of the technology but often they do so in situations when in real life you would not do things that way.
-I call these cases instructional red herrings.
-Instructional Red Herrings are very expensive, timewise.
+This can cost a lot of time.
 It's just as important to know how to use a technology's features as it is to know when.
     3. If you want to know how fast a big Angular app will build, run and test before investing the time to learn Angular - and you should - then you need source code for a big app before you even write Hello World.